Variants of the Gy\`arf\`as-Sumner Conjecture: Oriented Trees and Rainbow Paths: Induced rainbow paths

-Next, we show that if we are ready to weaken the statement of Theorem~\ref{thm:optimal} so that we no longer want every optimal coloring of $G$ to have the property stated in the theorem, but only want to guarantee the existence of an optimal coloring of $G$ such that every tree on $s$ vertices occurs as an induced rainbow subgraph of $G$, then we can get much better bounds for $\chi(G)$.
-Notice that we could also ask whether any $K$-free graph (where $K$ is some complete graph) with a high enough chromatic number has an optimal coloring such that the graph contains every tree on $s$ vertices as an induced rainbow subgraph.
+Next, we show that if we are ready to weaken the statement of Theorem~\ref{thm:optimal} so that we no longer want every optimal coloring of $G$ to have the property stated in the theorem, but only want to guarantee the existence of \emph{some} optimal coloring of $G$ such that every tree on $s$ vertices occurs as an induced rainbow subgraph of $G$, then we can get much better bounds for $\chi(G)$.
+Notice that instead of restricting the graph to be $K_{2,r}$-free, we could also ask whether any $K$-free graph (where $K$ is some complete graph) with a high enough chromatic number has an optimal coloring such that the graph contains every tree on $s$ vertices as an induced rainbow subgraph.
 Again, an affirmative answer to this question would imply the Gy\'arf\'as-Sumner conjecture.

 \begin{lemma} Let $G$ be an undirected graph with a proper coloring $\beta$.
 Let $<$ be a total order on the colors of $\beta$ and $\alpha=\refinement(\beta,<)$.
-Then in each of the following cases, every tree on $s$ vertices is present as an induced rainbow subgraph of $G$ with respect to the coloring $\alpha$: \begin{enumerate} {(\roman{enumi})} {(\roman{enumi})} \itemsep 0.01in \item \(G\) is \(K_{2,r}\)-free (\(r \geq 2\)) and \(\chi(G)\geq (r-1)(s-1)s/2 +s\). \item $G$ has girth $g\geq 5$ and \(\chi(G) \geq s^{1+4/(g-4)}\). \end{enumerate} \end{lemma}
+Then in each of the following cases, every tree on $s$ vertices is present as an induced rainbow subgraph of $G$ with respect to the coloring $\alpha$: \begin{enumerate} {(\roman{enumi})} {(\roman{enumi})} \itemsep 0.01in \item \(G\) is \(K_{2,r}\)-free (\(r \geq 2\)) and \(\chi(G)\geq (r-1)(s-1)(s-2)/2 +s\). \item $G$ has girth $g\geq 5$ and \(\chi(G) \geq s^{1+4/(g-4)}\). \end{enumerate} \end{lemma}

 \begin{proof} Let $T$ be any tree on $s$ vertices.
 Assign directions to the edges of $T$ so that we get an out-tree $T'$.
 Consider the natural orientation $D$ of $G$ with respect to $\alpha$.
 By Proposition~\ref{prop1}, it follows that $\alpha$ is an out-tree coloring of $D$.
 Let the colors used by $\alpha$ be $\{1,2,\ldots,k\}$.
 Clearly, $k\geq\chi(G)=\chi(D)$.
 Notice that if $G,s$ satisfy one of the conditions in the statement of the lemma, then $D,s$ satisfy the corresponding condition in Corollary~\ref{cor:general}.
 Thus we can apply Corollary~\ref{cor:general} to conclude that there is an induced rainbow subgraph of $D$ isomorphic to $T'$ with respect to the coloring $\alpha$, which implies that $T$ is an induced rainbow subgraph of $G$ with respect to $\alpha$. \end{proof}